wyz960521/tesa/README.md

 The sequence set refers to the collection of DNA sequences that are used as input data for motif discovery algorithms.
 The sequence set is specifically derived from ChIP-exo data.
 The ChIP-exo data includes the reference genome file in FASTA format, a narrow peak file in BED format, and one or multiple sequencing coverage files in BigWig format.
 These files are processed and transformed into the TESA format, which combines the narrow peaks represented in FASTA format with normalized sequencing coverages.
 This sequence set is then used as input for the TESA algorithm to identify DNA binding motifs.

-## Motif statistical significance

-The statistical significance of motifs is assessed through a binomial distribution model.
-After identifying potential motifs using clique detection, TESA evaluates the co-occurrence of pairs of potential motifs using a binomial distribution test.
-This test calculates the probability that a pair of randomly selected instances from two potential motifs are within a certain distance.
-If the observed co-occurrence is deemed statistically significant (p-value < 0.05), TESA combines the potential motifs while maintaining their intersecting instances.
-This statistical significance assessment allows TESA to determine which potential motifs should be merged to form longer motifs or treated as distinct entities.

-The motif statistical significance analysis ensures that TESA accurately identifies motifs that are statistically enriched and distinguishes them from random occurrences.
-By employing the binomial distribution model, TESA provides a rigorous assessment of motif co-occurrence and optimizes the selection and combination of potential motifs to improve motif prediction accuracy.
-This statistical approach enhances the reliability and validity of motif discovery results in ChIP-exo data analysis.

 ## Installation

 Enter the folder "tesa" and type "make" then the compiled codes are within the same directory as the source.